My Ultimate Self-Hosted AI Chat Stack

 What's next

-The stack is intentionally modular — start with core, get comfortable with the UI and model routing, then add GPU services when the hardware is ready.
+The stack is intentionally modular — start with core, get comfortable with the UI and model routing, then add GPU services individually when the hardware is ready.
+On an 8 GB GPU, the gpu-start / gpu-switch commands let you use every feature without running out of VRAM.

 Most of the interesting customisation lives in the LiteLLM config.
 The routing docs cover fallback chains (Azure → Ollama on quota errors), per-model rate limits, and budget enforcement per user.